chromium/chromium/docs/git_tips.md

 *   [Think Like (a) Git](http://think-like-a-git.net/) -- does a great job of explaining the main purpose of Git operations.
 *   [Git User's Manual](http://schacon.github.com/git/user-manual.html) -- a
-    great resource to learn more about ho to use Git properly.
+    great resource to learn more about how to use Git properly.
 *   [A Visual Git Reference](http://marklodato.github.com/visual-git-guide/index-en.html)
     -- a resource that explains various Git operations for visual learners.
 *   [Git Cheat Sheet](http://cheat.errtheblog.com/s/git) -- now that you